sharan1303/sharan1303/README.md

 ## 🏆 Achievements & Awards
-🏅 Won the Atkins Placement Challenge for designing an interactive tool supporting circular economy initiatives.
+🏅 Won the Atkins Placement Challenge for designing an interactive tool educating contractors how to effectively make use of 3D printing for aircraft parts supporting circular economy initiatives.

 ## 🤝 Volunteering